Kullback-Leibler aggregation and misspecified generalized linear models: Main results

 \subsection{Model selection aggregation}

-Recall that the goal of model selection aggregation is to mimic a function $f_j$ such that $\cK(P_f\|P_{b' \circ f_j})\le \cK(P_f\|P_{b' \circ f_k}), k\neq j$.
-A natural candidate would be the function in the dictionary that maximizes the function $\ell_n$ defined in~\eqref{EQ:logL} either over the finite set $\cV=\{e_1, \ldots, e_M\}$ formed by the $M$ vectors in the canonical basis of $\R^M$ or over the convex hull of $\cV$ which is given by $\Lambda_1^+(1)$.
-However, it has been established~\citep[see, e.g.,][]{JudRigTsy08, Lec07, LecMen09} that such a choice yields suboptimal rates of convergence in general.
-As a consequence we resort to a more sophisticated example obtained by penalized log-likelihood minimization.
+Recall that the goal of model selection aggregation is to mimic a function $h_j$ such that $\cK(P_f\|P_{b' \circ h_j})\le \cK(P_f\|P_{b' \circ h_k})$ for all $k\neq j$.
+A natural candidate would be the function in the dictionary that maximizes the function $\ell_n$ defined in~(\ref{EQlogL}) either over the finite set $\cV=\{e_1, \ldots, e_M\}$ formed by the $M$ vectors in the canonical basis of $\R^M$ or over its convex hull.
+However, it has been established [see, e.g., \citet{JudRigTsy08}, Lecu{\'e} (\citeyear{Lec07b}), \citet{LecMen09}, \citet{RigTsy12}] that such a choice is suboptimal in general. \citet{LecMen09} proved that the maximum likelihood estimator on the flat simplex\vadjust{\goodbreak} $\Lambda_1^+$ defined in Section~\ref{subcvx} is also suboptimal for the problem of model selection.
+As a consequence, we resort to a compromise between these two ideas and maximize a partially interpolated log-likelihood.
+Define $\hat\lambda\in\Lambda_1^+$ to be such that

-Let $\beta>0$, be a tuning parameter to be chosen large enough and define $\hat \lambda \in \Lambda_1^+(1)$ to be the unique vector that solves the following convex optimization problem: